 Call them WordPress Typeform Alternatives, if you will.

 Luckily, they don't come with the steep price associated with the SAAS solution, and fufill exactly the same role.
 In fact, users won't know the difference between your form and a Typeform offering.

-Let's take a look at two WordPress plugins that are re worthy alternatives to typeform.
+Let's take a look at three WordPress plugins that are worthy alternatives to Typeform.

-If you're looking for a well supported and popular alternative to Typeform, WPForms and their conversational form add-on is your best bet.
+If you're looking for a well supported and popular alternative to Typeform, WPForms and their conversational form add-on is a good choice.
 This add-on was designed to extend the base version of WPForms pro, giving it exactly the same functionality and fields that come with Typeform.